shalini35/CarND_Finding_Lane_Lines/CarND-LaneLines-P1/README.md

     jupyter notebook P1.ipynb

-The Repo contains thw jupyter notebook P1.ipynb where the processing pipeline is implemented.
+The Repo contains the jupyter notebook P1.ipynb where the processing pipeline is implemented.